 SSP works out as £94.25 every week for up to 28 weeks per period of sickness.
 There is no way to provide less sick pay – this is the minimum amount of sick pay you must provide.

 If your employees are part-time, they still receive the same amount of sick pay, ensuring that they meet all the requirements and criteria.
-For more guidance on how to calculate SSP for part-time workers, find more about calculating sick pay today.
+For more guidance on SSP payment calculations for part-time staff, find more about calculating sick pay today.

 Do you pay tax on Statutory Sick Pay?